Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/filter-store-by-location.md

 ## Overview

 In this tutorial, you'll learn how to filter donut stores by their location using the Donut Finder API.
-This tutorial is intended for developers who need to access information about donut stores based on their geographic location.
-It assumes you have basic knowledge of:

-* RESTful APIs
-* JSON format
-* Tools like Postman or `curl`

-By the end of this tutorial, you'll be able to:

-* Understand how to format a GET request to filter donut stores by location
-* Use Postman to filter donut stores by location
-* Use `curl` to filter donut stores by location

-## Background

-The Donut Finder API allows users to manage and access information about various donut stores and their inventories.
-Filtering stores by location is a common operation that enables users to find stores within a specific geographic area.
-This tutorial will guide you through the process of making a GET request to filter donut stores by location using the Donut Finder API.
+### Before You Start

+Before starting this tutorial, ensure you set up your test environment by following the steps outlined in the [Before you start a tutorial](../before-you-start-tutorial.md) section.

 ---
 > Expect this tutorial to take about 10-5 minutes to complete.
 ---

-## Before You Start

-Before starting this tutorial, install Postman and json-server.
-Then, sync the To-Do service to your GitHub repository so that you can clone it to your desktop.
-For a complete set of steps, see [Before you start a tutorial](../before-you-start-tutorial.md).

-## Filter Store by Location
+## Tutorial: Filter Store by Location

 > ⚠️ Anyways replace {base_url} with your base URL.
 For example, if your base URL is `http://localhost:3000`, then the URL should be `http://localhost:3000/donut_store`.